PratikM27/cnn-vit-gesture-control/README.md

 # Real-Time Cursor Control Using Hand Gestures with Vision Transformer

-> CNN vs Vision Transformer — A Comparative Study for Gesture-Based HCI
+> CNN vs Vision Transformer — A Comparative Study for Gesture-Based HCI.

 ---